-INTRODUCING – Shane McConnell - Irish Boxing
+RE-INTRODUCING: Shane McConnell - Irish Boxing

-INTRODUCING – Shane McConnell
+RE-INTRODUCING: Shane McConnell

 He doesn’t know who he fights or even what style of boxing he will employ but Shane McMcConnell is certain of one thing, his debut won’t be boring.

-The Waterford fighter is one of two Irish boxing debutants out this weekend – Danny Boyle being the other.
-He punches for pay for the first time on a Kynoch Boxing card in Glasgow and comes to boxing promising entertainment.
+The Waterford fighter is one of two Irish boxing debutants out this weekend – Maurice Falvey being the other.
+He punches for pay for the first time on a on the Ring King’s ‘Homecoming’ card and comes to boxing promising entertainment.

-If he fights as well as he talks he could follow in the footsteps of fellow recent code crossers Jamie Morrissey and Dylan Wilson to be a more than welcome addition to the scene.
+Indeed, if he fights as well as he talks he could follow in the footsteps of fellow recent code crossers Jamie Morrissey and Dylan Wilson to be a more than welcome addition to the scene.

-McConnell, a student of none other than Pete Taylor, has plenty of fight experience but this Saturday at the Crown Plaza will be his first time in competitive boxing action.
+McConnell, a student of none other than Pete Taylor, has plenty of fight experience but this Saturday at the SETU Arena will be his first time in competitive boxing action.

 Considering he has been a brawler and a dancer in his past fight lives he can’t tell fans what to expect style-wise as he starts his latest combat chapter.